 There’s a lot of buzz about footwear, proper support, and orthotics.
-Can they be used to help with a variety of conditions ranging from foot pain, to knee pain, and on up the chain?
+Can they be used to help with a variety of conditions ranging from foot pain such as plantar fasciitis, to knee pain such as meniscus injury, and on up the chain?
 The short answer is yes, but improper use of orthotics and over-supporting the foot can actually lead to the problem worsening over the long term.
 Orthotics should only be used in a few cases, I’ll outline those cases and then tell you why, in my opinion, use of orthotics is widely used incorrectly.

 First let’s talk about why you may need an orthotic.
 It’s likely that by the time you start looking into orthotics you have been dealing with some kind of foot, ankle, or knee pain because of your job or sport.
 In these cases you’re just looking to relieve your symptoms.
 What you may experience however is that when talking to someone who is selling you orthotics, you find yourself in a conversation about long term use with orthotics and “needing” to use them forever…for…ev…er…What’s the deal?